 The average cost of car maintenance

-Regardless of which model you choose to buy, maintenance is key to maximizing the reliability of your vehicle.
+Keeping up with vehicle maintenance is key to maximizing the reliability of your vehicle and saving money.
 If you don’t keep up with the manufacturer’s recommended maintenance schedule, your car or truck may not last as long as it should.

 Understanding cost to own

 It’s common for car buyers to focus on the sales price when deciding whether they’re getting a good deal.
 But the cost of owning a car goes far beyond that upfront cost.
-Along with maintenance, there are several other factors that go into the cost to own a car over time.
+Along with maintenance, there are several other factors to consider.

 Those elements include: